import pandas as pd

 Next, we construct our portfolios with an adjusted assign_portfolio()

 function.
-Fama and French rely on NYSE-specific breakpoints, they form two portfolios in the size dimension at the median and three portfolios in the dimension of book-to-market at the 30%- and 70%-percentiles, and they use independent sorts.
+Fama and French rely on NYSE-specific breakpoints to independently form two portfolios in the size dimension at the median and three portfolios in the dimension of book-to-market at the 30- and 70-percentiles.
 The sorts for book-to-market require an adjustment to the function in Value and Bivariate Sorts because it would not produce the right breakpoints.
 Instead of n_portfolios

 , we now specify percentiles

-, which take the breakpoint-sequence as an object specified in the function’s call.
+, which takes the sequence of breakpoints as an object specified in the function’s call.
 Specifically, we give percentiles = [0, 0.3, 0.7, 1]

 to the function.
 Additionally, we perform a join with our return data to ensure that we only use traded stocks when computing the breakpoints as a first step.